 New South Wales

 New South Wales was the first state of Australia settled by Europeans.
 A postal service operated between between Sydney and Parramatta from 1803 at a cost of 2d per letter.
 The first stamps were issued on 1 January 1850.
+The first postcards were issued in 1875.
 NSW became a member of the Universal Postal Union in 1891.
 In 1901 it was federated into the Commonwealth of Australia but continued to use its own stamps until 1913.